sean6541/op9_aux_cam_enabler/README.md

 ## How It Works

 Using a `post-fs-data.sh` script, the module copies the `/odm/etc/camera/CameraHWConfiguration.config` file to it's (the modules) directory and then uses `sed` to replace the line `SystemCamera = 0;  0;  1;  1;  1` with `SystemCamera = 0;  0;  0;  0;  1`.
 This un-sets all the cameras as system cameras, which means that third party apps can access and use them.
-It then uses `mount --bind` to bind-mount the edited copy of `CameraHWConfiguration.config` to the original (necessary because Magisk doesn't support overriding files in the `odm` partition) and then `chcon` to set the SELinux context.
+It then sets the SELinux context of the edited copy of `CameraHWConfiguration.config` and `mount --bind`'s it to the original (necessary because Magisk doesn't support overriding files in the `odm` partition).

 ## How to install: